fredatgithub/SearchForInfinity/README.md

 # How to use it

 on the first tab, enter your credentials to log into the database

-On the second tab, choose the SQL schema.
+On the second tab, choose the SQL schema from a dropdown list.

 Click on the Search button to search all tables with colon with a timestamp type.